andrewhkg/react-project-myreads-starter/README.md

 npm start
 ```

+### You Can see your app is running: http://localhost:3000/

 To have ability save, search books in shelves need to include file _BooksAPI.js_ in folder _src/_

 ### Important